 Disclaimer: as an Amazon Associate I earn from qualifying purchases.
 This comes at no extra cost to you

 Talk to your doctor before you begin.

-The number one piece of advice I can give you is to always wait to be cleared by your doctor postpartum before starting a fitness routine.
+The first piece of postpartum fitness advice for breastfeeding moms I can give you is to always wait to be cleared by your doctor postpartum before starting a fitness routine.
 Even as much as walking should be run by your doctor.
 Every woman is different and birth is traumatising on the body no matter what type of birth you have.
 It’s important to give your body that time to rest and heal before beginning.

 The Start to my Postpartum Fitness Journeys